 Although Copernicus' model changed the layout of the universe, it still had its faults.
 For one thing, Copernicus held to the classical idea that the planets traveled in perfect circles.
 It wasn't until the 1600s that Johannes Kepler proposed the orbits were instead ellipses.
 As such, Copernicus' model featured the same epicycles that marred in Ptolemy's work, although there were fewer.

-Copernicus' ideas, published only two months before he died, took nearly a hundred years to seriously take hold.
-When Galileo Galilei claimed in 1632 that Earth orbited the sun, building upon the Polish astronomer's work, he found himself under house arrest for committing heresy against the Catholic church.
+Copernicus' ideas took nearly a hundred years to seriously take hold.
+When Galileo Galilei claimed in 1632 that Earth orbited the sun, building upon the Polish astronomer's work, he found himself under house arrest for committing heresy against the Catholic Church.

 Despite this, the observations of the universe proved the two men correct in their understanding of the motion of celestial bodies.
 Today, we call the model of the solar system, in which the planets orbit the sun, a heliocentric or Copernican model.

 "Sometimes Copernicus is honored as having substituted the old geocentric system with the new, heliocentric one, as having regarded the sun, instead of the Earth, as the unmoving center of the universe," writes Konrad Rudnick, author of the Cosmological Principles.
 "This view, while quite correct, does not render the actual significance of Copernicus's work."